 The chances of bus accidents are typically lower than with other vehicles, but the injuries that can result from them can potentially be much worse.

 It depends.
 Bus accidents are different legally from regular auto accidents.
-With car accidents, for example, the insurance company of the driver will usually take care of claims.
+In car accidents, for example, the insurance company of the driver will usually take care of claims.

 This is why working with a bus accident lawyer is so crucial to making sure the process goes smoothly and you avoid a worse outcome.